How to Sync Outlook Contacts to iPhone

 Quickly copy contacts from iPhone to

-your computer, or directly into Outlook.
+your computer, as vCards or CSV.

 Find out more >